open-rpa/docs/docs/flow/ConfigurationValues.md

 license_key=
 enable_openapi= # Default: true - Enable generic OpenAPI endpoint.
 Requires a valid license enable_grafanaapi= # Default: true - Enable grafana endpoint used by the openaip flow data source in grafana.
-Requires a valid license grafana_url= # Enable a grafana link in the openflow web interface that link's to this URL. enable_gitserver= # Default: false - Enable git server at /git.
+Requires a valid license grafana_url= # Enable a grafana link in the OpenCore web interface that link's to this URL. enable_gitserver= # Default: false - Enable git server at /git.
 Requires a valid license enable_gitserver_guest= # Default: false - Enable guest access to git server at /git ( you can add guests to repos and allow the to read and or update them ) enable_gitserver_guest_create= # Default: false - Enable guest access to git server at /git ( allow guests to push new repositories )